jokocide/stein/Dagger.App/example/resources/collections/posts/jackolert.md

 ---
 template: post
-slug: jackolert
 title: Jack-o'-lert
 description: A detailed overview on programmatically sending templated emails with Python and Jinja2.
-Bonk
 date: 2020-08-20
 ---